Information for day trips

 How we grade our day tramps

-The following MTC and DOC gradings will enable you to decide if a trip is appropriate for you.
-MTC grade our day tramps in terms of expected time.
-These times do not include travel to and from the start of a tramp.
-DOC grade in terms of terrain and difficulty.
+MTC grade our day tramps in terms of expected time and terrain and difficulty.
+The following Expected Duration and Terrain Difficulty gradings will enable you to decide if a trip is appropriate for you.
+Expected Duration times do not include travel to and from the start of a tramp.
 Both gradings are included in our trip information.

 What if we are late returning from a tramp?